gentics/mesh/doc/src/site/markdown/specification.md

 Users can only assign permissions to roles to which they have access.

 A special permission or the update permission of a role (yet to be determined) enables users to create / update permissions on objects.

+## Versioning

+There is NO locking of versions.
+Relationships are NOT versioned (tag to content etc).
+Versioning is done for: tag, content, file, image
+Versions are individual property nodes of a language linked.

+## Content Languages

+A content node groups properties of a language together

+(de)—-(C)—-(en)

+* (C) is the content node
+* (de) is a german property node
+* (en) is an english property node

+There are NO non-i18n-properties - all properties must be translated, except id and uuid

+### Finding the latest version of a content

+ALL properties are translated
+there are no meta-properties that have no translation there needs to be a way to update single properties across all languages at once eg. binaries for images (you want to use the same image for all language variants)

+Editor and revision information is part of the versioned property node

+the content node always refers to the most recent property node the system then traverses backwards until it finds the property node thats currently online based on its online_from and ondline_to date

+(a)—->(b)—->(c)—->(X)—->(d)<—-(C)

+* (C) is the content node
+* (d) is a version prepared for future release
+* (X) is the version thats currently valid and online

+there is ONLY

+### Linking contents of different languages

+following a link to a page that does not exist in the current language leads to a mediator page. the mediator page informs the user that the content is not available in the current language, but available in english, german etc.

+links CAN include the target language

+## Tags

+### startpage handling

+Start pages of a tag are denoted by a relationship between the tag and the content